JupiterOne-Archives/docs-old/guides/compliance/compliance-mapping-policies.md

   (mapped policy procedures are listed on the right)
 - Click **Submit** when done

+[Watch this video](https://try.jupiterone.com/blog/how-to-map-grc-policies-and-procedures) to learn more about mapping policy or procedure documents.

 ## Edit full mapping in JSON

-The complete mapping between a security procedure (i.e. written documentation describing a security control or process) and a compliance requirement is can be edited via a JSON configuration file.
+The complete mapping between a security procedure (such as written documentation describing a security control or process) and a compliance requirement is can be edited via a JSON configuration file.

 An example mapping is provided here: